 Ernest Cook, Brookline, Massachusetts, is president of the Trust for Public Land Action Fund and senior vice president of The Trust for Public Land.
-He oversees the Trust for Public Land’s national programs, including the Conservation Finance program, which he helped to found.
+He oversees the Trust for Public Land’s national programs, including Conservation Transactions, Conservation Vision/GIS, Federal Affairs, and the Conservation Finance program, which he helped to found.

 Page Knudsen Cowles, St. Paul, Minnesota, is managing director for Knudsen Vineyards.
 She was formerly an investment professional and was founder and partner in Ruminator Books Press, an independent trade book publisher.
 Currently, she serves on the boards of The Trust for Public Land; the Minnesota League of Conservation Voters; St. Paul Academy and Summit School, a K-12 independent school; Unity Avenue Foundation, a family foundation; and Lawrence Creek, LLC, a private investment company.

-Whitney Hatch, Ipswich, Massachusetts, serves as senior strategist at United Republic, and director of program initiatives at The John Merck Fund.
-From 1998 until 2011, he worked at The Trust for Public Land, most recently as director of southern New England and director of corporate relations.
+Whitney Hatch, Ipswich, Massachusetts, from 1998 until 2011, he worked at The Trust for Public Land, most recently as director of southern New England and director of corporate relations.
 Before joining The Trust for Public Land, Whitney served for 15 years at GTE Corporation in various capacities.
 He was a founding board member of the School for Field Studies, and has served as chairman of the American Rivers and Management Assistance Group boards.
-He has been reappointed by Governor Deval Patrick to a second seven-year term on the Stewardship Council of the Massachusetts Department of Conservation and Recreation , where he serves as the finance committee chair.
-He also serves on the board of overseers of the Isabella Stewart Gardner Museum and the board of the Merck Family Fund.
+He has been reappointed to a second seven-year term on the Stewardship Council of the Massachusetts Department of Conservation and Recreation, where he serves as the finance committee chair.
+He also serves on the Conservation Law Foundation board and chairs CLF’s Massachusetts advisory board; the board of overseers of the Isabella Stewart Gardner Museum and the board of the John Merck Fund and Merck Family Fund.